 Identify and record transaction types.
 Log all purchases, sales, and trades of crypto assets for each year, including dates.
 Your transaction logs should include instances where you or your organization purchased other goods and services with crypto.

 Calculate the cost basis and fair market value.
-When purchasing a crypto asset, the U.S. dollar amount or equivalent becomes that asset’s cost basis.
-When selling a crypto asset, determine its fair market value (FMV) on the date of sale.
+When purchasing a cryptocurrency, the U.S. dollar amount or its equivalent becomes that asset’s cost basis.
+When selling a cryptocurrency asset, determine its fair market value (FMV) as of the date of sale.

 Provide this information to your tax preparer in addition to the Form 1099-B received from the exchange you are using to facilitate crypto transactions.